 urban design & planning

-With extensive experience in urban design and planning, Diana Marsh offers the following capabilities.
+With extensive experience in urban design and planning, we offer the following capabilities.

 • Conceptual site plans and 2D- and 3D-massing studies to explore potential development yield, both in the context of existing zoning and through other options such as redevelopment planning.